 The owner of a condominium building suffered damage to an expensive copper and slate tile roof and filed an insurance claim.
 The adjuster from the insurance company inspected the damage and determined that there was no damage associated with the storm.
 He added extra weight to his denial of the claim by paying an engineer to inspect the roof and agree with him, and the engineer he paid dutifully complied with his request.
 The owner’s roofing contractor recommended that he contact me to see if I could assist him.
-After a very close review of the engineer’s written report, I found that the report actually supported the owner’s claim and in a matter of a few weeks, we negotiated a payment of over $21,000.00 to repair his roof.
+After a close review of the engineer’s written report, I found that the engineer did NOT say what the insurance company interpreted and that the report supported the owner’s claim.
+In a matter of a few weeks, we negotiated a payment of over $21,000.00 to repair his roof.

 A church in a major metropolitan area in Missouri sustained substantial damage from hail, wind, and a lightning strike in the spring of 2018.
 While the insurance company was going through the motions of adjusting the claim and promising payment, by the summer of 2019 the church had yet to receive any of the money that had been promised from the insurance company to begin the repair and, additionally, the most substantial and expensive part of their loss had not been addressed at all.
 Their contractor suggested that the church leaders contact me for help.
 Within a matter of weeks, I negotiated the release of over $70,000.00 of past due funds owed to the policyholder and initiated recovery for an additional $180,000.00 for damages that were overlooked and not included in the original settlement.

 A family in a large city in western Missouri suffered a devastating fire that destroyed most of their home.
-Their insurance company paid them a little over $94,000 to rebuild their home.
-They could not find a contractor willing to do all the work for that amount of money so they contacted me for help.
-I negotiated with their insurer on their behalf and we agreed to a total settlement of $171,201.00 so that the home could be restored to its original condition.
+Their insurance company paid them slightly over $94,000 to rebuild their home.
+They could not find a contractor willing to do all the work for that amount of money, so they contacted me for help.
+I negotiated with their insurer on their behalf, and we agreed to a total settlement of $171,201.00 so that the home could be restored to its original condition.